Data Access, Sharing, and Privacy

-The Department of Education (DE) posts a number of publicly available data sets on its website.
-The Education Statistics webpage features downloadable data sets which include data sets such enrollment figures, district assessments and teacher salary figures.
+The Iowa Department of Education (Department) posts a number of publicly available data sets on its website.
+The downloadable data sets, which include data sets such as enrollment figures, district assessments and teacher salary figures.
 In order to request additional information, complete the online data request form.
 These requests are filled in the order they are received.
 Some data requests can be denied due to the complexity of the request or the type of data requested.
-The DE must ensure that any data released is not personally identifiable.
+The Department must ensure that any data released is not personally identifiable.
 Education data is governed by the requirements within the Family Educational Rights and Privacy Act (FERPA).
-The DE is prohibited from releasing student information that is protected or identifiable under this law.
+The Department is prohibited from releasing student information that is protected or identifiable under this law.
 More information about FERPA.
-The DE will redact data to ensure privacy standards are met.
-For more information view the DE's Statement Regarding the Public Release of Data: Cautions About Interpretation
+The Department will redact data to ensure privacy standards are met.
+For more information, view the Department's Statement Regarding the Public Release of Data: Cautions About Interpretation

 Data Governance Committee